vibration is everywhere

 I realise then that this emotion is only an indication of something from my past that is seeking assistance.
 A part of me calling out to be seen and loved from a time where self-awareness wasn’t in my field of vision.
 Now I can see it.
 Now I can feel it.
 Now I can love that part of me and it makes the present moment worth experiencing.

 When we can become the observer of our own thoughts, feelings are reactions we allow ourselves the opportunity of authentic analysis.
 To analyse ones self isn’t an invitation to pass judgements yet it is a moment to assess if there is anything we (from a centred, grounded place) could have done better in a particular situation.
 This is a practice but a powerful one especially for our kids.
 To take responsibility for one’s actions – and still remaining in a state of love no matter the result is truly embodying the role of a conscious observer.
+With sound healing training you can learn more details about how to become an observer.

 How often or in what situations do you find your mind wandering?
 This isn’t necessarily a bad thing – unless we are wanting to focus on something directly.
 At times a wandering mind can lead us down a spiral of fear, anxiety, judgement.
 We can become detached from our present surroundings and situations.
 This is where a wandering mind can be detrimental to our over-all well-being.